Selling by auction

-No price marketing - attracts a wider range of customers.
+- No price marketing attracts a wider range of potential buyers.
+More buyers see your property.

 What is the reserve price?

-The reserve is the minimum figure that the auctioneer is instructed to sell the property for.
+The reserve is the minimum figure that the auctioneer is instructed to sell the property for on auction day.
 This figure is generally established as a result of feedback from interested parties during the marketing period and is usually set by the client prior to the auction.

 How do people bid at the auction?